Stop and identify statutes: Variations in "stop and identify" laws

 As of February 2011, the validity of a law requiring that a person detained provide anything more than stating their name has not come before the U.S. Supreme Court.

+However in Hiibel, the court specifically ruled regarding a verbal statement of name only.
+Other court rulings indicate that there is no requirement per se to provide physical identification, except when under arrest or while operating a motor vehicle on public roads.

+This is an important distinction, and often misunderstood by both the public and police officers.

 Interaction with other laws

 In states whose "stop and identify laws" do not directly impose penalties, a lawful arrest must be for violation of some other law, such as one to the effect of "resisting, obstructing, or delaying a peace officer".
 For example, the Nevada "stop and identify" law challenged in Hiibel did not impose a penalty on a person who refused to comply, but the Justice Court of Union Township, Nevada, determined that Hiibel's refusal to identify himself constituted a violation of Nevada "obstructing" law.

 A similar conclusion regarding the interaction between Utah "stop and identify" and "obstructing" laws was reached in Oliver v.
 Woods (10th Cir.
 2000).